ccozens/learning_blog/src/routes/posts/[...slug]/learning_blog/rendering_markdown_mdsvex.md

     // > Array [Array ["a", "somestring"], Array ["b", 42]]
     ```

--    ```const allPosts = await Promise.all(```
+-    ```const Post = await Promise.all(```

-  - allPosts calls the [static method Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all), which takes an iterable of promises as a input and returns a single Promise.
+  - Post calls the [static method Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all), which takes an iterable of promises as a input and returns a single Promise.
 This promise fulfills when all of the input's promises fulfill, and rejects when and of the input's promises rejects.
-  - In other words, allPosts will return a single promise only if all the promises called within it successfully resolve.
+  - In other words, Post will return a single promise only if all the promises called within it successfully resolve.

 - ```iterableFiles.map(async ([path, resolver]) => {```